LiGNUxMan/SysStatCLI/README.md

 ### 💾 Disk temperature:

-In my case, I have an **M.2 NVMe drive** and I get the temperature with the command:
+In my case, I have an drive **M.2 NVMe** and I get the temperature with the command:
 ```bash
 sensors
 ```